OctopusDeploy/blog/blog/2017-11/octopus-v4-create-deployments.md

 We always love your feedback.

 Tell us what you think about the new design?
-We'd especially love you to leave a comment if you had issues with the previous version.
+We'd especially love for you to leave a comment if you had issues with the previous version.
 Did we address them?

 Happy Deployments!
-_(Hopefully created via the brand new page)_
+_(Hopefully created via Octopus v4)_